Blue Buffalo Family Favorites Dog Food receives the Advisor’s top rating of 5 stars.

 As a group, the brand features an average protein content of 44% and a mean fat level of 28%.
 Together, these figures suggest a carbohydrate content of 20% for the overall product line.

-Blue Buffalo Family Favorites is a grain-free canned dog food using a notable amount of beef or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Blue Buffalo Family Favorites is a meat-based grain-free wet product using a significant amount of poultry or beef as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.